Steel Serpent: The Immortal Iron Fist

 Davos was restored by the Crane Mother, promising to locate and destroy the renegade Iron Fist Orson Randall in return.
 His power was further enhanced via the consumption of the life forces of the Crane Mother's daughters.
-Davos allied with HYDRA against Iron Fist in a plot to obtain Rand-Meachum's Randrapid train to build a tunnel through the K'un-Lun mountains.
-Davos located Randall in an opium den in Bangkok, Thailand and reported this to the Crane Mother, who sent a pair of her daughters to investigate.
+Davos allied with Hydra against Iron Fist in a plot to obtain Rand-Meachum's Randrapid train to build a tunnel through the K'un-L'un mountains.
+Davos located Randall in an opium den in Bangkok, Thailand and reported this to the Crane Mother; who sent a pair of her daughters to investigate.
 Agents of Davos, posing as NYPD, picked up Randall as he arrived in a US airport, but Randall determined the truth and broke free.
-Davos met with Xao, spokesman for HYDRA's front company, Wai-Go, expressing his displeasure at HYDRA's failure.
-After slaying a HYDRA agent who had failed to engage Iron Fist, Davos sent other agents to bring in both Orson Randall and Daniel Rand.
-Slaughtering a group of HYDRA agents in a training session, Davos then took out two whole legions of HYDRA agents and destroyed a Mechagorgon.
+Davos met with Xao, spokesman for Hydra's front company Wai-Go, expressing his displeasure at Hydra's failure.
+After killing a Hydra agent who had failed to engage Iron Fist, Davos sent other agents to bring in both Orson Randall and Daniel Rand.
+After killing a group of Hydra agents in a training session, Davos then took out two whole legions of Hydra agents and destroyed a Mechagorgon.
 He then contacted the Crane Mother, asking for a dozen or more daughters to allow him to reach his power's peak to stop his foes.
 Crane Mother agreed to the request.

 Crane Mother sent over a dozen daughters to Steel Serpent, along with the warning that if he failed, they would consume his immortal soul.
-Davos led HYDRA agents and the Crane daughters to Rand Corporation HQ to kidnap Jerryn Hogarth for Xao, but Luke Cage and the Daughters of the Dragon were already there to protect Hogarth.
+Davos led Hydra agents and the Crane daughters to Rand Corporation HQ to kidnap Jerryn Hogarth for Xao, but Luke Cage and the Daughters of the Dragon were already there to protect Hogarth.
 When the Iron Fists arrived outside Rand HQ, they were confronted in the street by Davos' army.
 Maintaining his power by consuming the Crane daughters' life forces, Davos eventually attacked Orson Randall, who let Davos kill him so he would not have to keep running (or so he said at the time but his true motivation would only be revealed much later).
 Randall gave Rand his chi, enabling him to drive off Davos, who vowed to face him again in the Tournament of the Heavenly Cities.